Better Queue in Node JS

-Imagine several users making requests to you server that last more than 30 seconds or one minute.
+Imagine several users making requests to your server that lasts more than 30 seconds or one minute.
 Your web app will get slow soon because HTTP connection are not infinite.

 Queue several jobs it’s pretty easy but what it’s no easy is to process them one by one or in batches, set states, retry if some of them fail, etc.

 This is a common problem so you shouldn’t implement a solution from scratch